Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a RUM metric, specifying it can be count or distribution with filters and group-by.
-This distinguishes it from sibling tools like create-logs-metric or create-rum-application.
+The description clearly states the tool creates a metric based on RUM data, specifying the aggregation types (count or distribution) and mentioning filters and group-by.
+This distinguishes it from sibling tools like aggregate-rum (which queries aggregated data) and other create-* tools (which create different resources).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.